ccywch/se-dict-browser-extension/README.md

-#SE-Dict browser extension firefox version
+#SE-Dict browser extension Firefox version
 A add-on assists user understand the user-generated content in software engineering domain.

 ##Few features in this SE-Dict browser extension